stevesui/m2x-nodejs/README.md

 ## Installation

-m2x-nodejs is available as an npm package.
+m2x-nodejs is available as an npm package (https://www.npmjs.com/package/m2x).
 Install the latest version with:

     npm install m2x